 Depending on your needs, you can choose between daily or extended wear lenses.
 Daily wear ones must be removed every night to ensure the health of your eyes and give them a much-needed break.
 Extended wear contacts may be worn overnight at the direction of your optometrist in Belmont, but only for a certain period of time.

 The cost of your contact lenses varies based on the material they’re made of, how often you need to have them replaced, and whether you have an allowance for them included in your vision insurance plan.
-We can walk you through all of these details and help choose the ones that best fit your budget when you visit our office.
+We can walk you through all of these details and help choose the ones that best fit your budget when you visit our dental office.

 Many people aren’t aware that contact lenses can be used not just to provide you with sharper vision, but also to achieve cosmetic results and help treat common conditions, such as dry eyes.
 Below, we’ve included some different lenses that we offer.